ProjectSidewalk/Instructions/README.md

 The following PostgreSQL clients provides GUI to view and manipulate the database.
 * [Postico](https://eggerapps.at/postico/): A free Postgres client for OS X.
 * [Valentina Studio](https://www.valentina-db.com/en/valentina-studio-overview): A cross-platform database client.
+* [pgAdmin 3](https://www.pgadmin.org/download/): A PostGreSQL client for both Windows and macOS.

 ### Remote Postgres Connections over SSH Tunnels
 It is possible to use SSH to [connect to the remote database](http://www.postgresql.org/docs/9.2/static/ssh-tunnels.html).
 For instance,